Fuechs/Fux/CONTRIBUTING.md

 [^4]: This does not apply to patches for released versions.

+[^5]: This step is optional.
+The authors list is just for credit.

 ## Rules

 - Ensure compatibility of the code with MacOS & Linux.
 - For any changes regarding code, please create an issue (or use an existing issue) and describe your changes (to get feedback).
+- For any changes to markdown files, please change the "last updated" date at the top if there is one.
 - Follow the conventions for this project.

 ### Code of Conduct